Sint vs santa

 Published

-Some internationals in the Netherlands get confused in December.
-Not because they do not know where to go during the holidays or how to celebrate New Year’s Eve.
-No, it is because of the two men in red - both with a big white beard - who dominate the last month of the year.
-Sinterklaas and Santa Claus: who are they for Piet’s sake and what is the difference?
+Some internationals in the Netherlands get a bit confused in December.
+Not because they don't know where to go during the holidays, or how to celebrate New Year’s Eve.
+No, it's because of the two men in red - both with big white beards - who take over the last month of the year.
+Sinterklaas and Santa Claus: who are they, for Piet’s sake, and what is the difference?

 Who are they?